 Financial Ratios Comparison

-Below is a comparative table showcasing the most recent revenue and financial ratios for Intel Corporation (INTC) and Analog Devices, Inc. (ADI).
+In this section, I provide a comparative analysis of the most recent revenue and key financial ratios for Intel Corporation (INTC) and Analog Devices, Inc. (ADI).

 |---|---|---|